Rayyan98/pino-sns-transport/README.md

 const logger = pino(
   {
     /**
-     * Set this to trace or the minimum from the logging levels of the
+     * Set this to trace or the minimum from the logging
-     * transports so that all logs are forwarded to transports, each
+     * levels of the transports so that all logs are
-     * transport carries its level and therefore can decide whether
+     * forwarded to transports, each transport carries its
+     * own level and therefore can decide whether it wants
-     * it wants to log or not
+     * to log or not
      */
     level: 'trace',
   },